evxn/leetcode-rust/README.md

 $ cargo test
 ```

-To test an individual solution go to its corresponding folder and execute the same `cargo test` command.
+To test an individual solution go to the corresponding folder and execute the same `cargo test` command.

 # Table of Contents